How Much Should You Spend On Groceries?

 Depending on what’s in your area, you should shop at the grocery store that works best for your budget.

 If you shop at a store that offers some sort of free rewards or membership card, sign up for it.
 For example, Kroger offers Kroger Plus cards, which allow shoppers to build fuel points they can use at Kroger gas stations for discounts on gas.

 If you’re interested in shopping at a membership-only warehouse club like Sam’s Club or Costco, do some research into whether the cost of membership would be worth it.

 If you have a discount supermarket like Aldi in your area, you could potentially save a significant amount of money by doing most of your shopping there, as they tend to offer lower food prices than some of the bigger stores.

 Of course, if you live in an area where there’s only one grocery store, that’s likely where you’ll end up doing all your grocery shopping.
 If that’s the case, keep an eye out for regular deals and discounts.

 You can also try shopping online, though it’s not always cheaper.
-However, grocery shopping online does make it much easier to comparison shop because you can check out competing prices on an item with just a few clicks.
+However, grocery shopping online makes it much easier to compare shops because you can check out competing prices on an item with just a few clicks.

 Savings By Food Group

 Wondering what specific foods you could be saving your money on?
 Let’s look at the different food groups and how you can strategize your shopping in each one to maximize your food budget dollars.

 If you want to buy fresh fruits and veggies, stick with what’s in season to get the best savings and the best taste.